EU imposes sanctions on Belarus after plane diversion | DW | 24.05.2021

 EU leaders condemned the arrest of 26-year-old Raman Pratasevich, a Belarusian dissident and blogger who was arrested by authorities after the plane was grounded in Minsk.

 The bloc called on the International Civil Aviation Organization to conduct an investigation into the incident.
-Some European leaders have characterized the event as state-supported "hijacking" or "piracy" of a passenger aircraft.
+Some European leaders have characterized the event as state-sponsored "hijacking" or "piracy" of a passenger aircraft.

 Belarusian authorities have claimed the plane was at risk due to a bomb threat from Palestinian terrorist organization Hamas.